RiiConnect24/Wii-Guide/_pages/nl_NL/riiconnect24.md

 [If you want to see detailed instructions on how to install the WADs, click here!](wiimodlite) {: .notice--info}

 1. On Windows run `RiiConnect24Patcher.bat`.
-On Unix systems, open terminal and type bash, then drag `RiiConnect24Patcher.sh`into the terminal then press enter.
+On Unix systems, open terminal and type `bash`, then drag `RiiConnect24Patcher.sh`into the terminal then press enter.
 It should look like this `bash RiiConnect24Patcher.sh`.
 2. Press 1 to choose "`Start`" and confirm your selection by pressing `ENTER`. ![RiiConnect24 Patcher Main Screen](/images/RC24_Patcher/1.PNG)
 3. Select the device you're patching for. ![Select your device](/images/RC24_Patcher/2.PNG)
 4. For this guide, choose "`Install RiiConnect24 on your Wii`" ![Install RiiConnect24](/images/RC24_Patcher/3.PNG)